surifirstpin/biplus_documentation/docs/README.md

 Easily implement planning solutions and efficient applications to effectively carryout performance with corporate strategic objective.

 #### Benefits of Live Data

 Acubi retrieves the most recent data and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time in data management.

 #### Combined Data

 Easily combine all your data sources, no matter how large it is, into a single view and convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.

+#### Disclose Data

+Sometimes, Direct dashboard reports are not enough to further explore your data.
+Hence Bi+ is provided with filter option "Drill-down" to explore your data as deep as you like

 #### Compact
 It is one of the best software platform that consistently Join Business intelligence,Performance Management,Analytics and Data Discovery in a single product.